DAFoam/DAFoam.github.io/pages/mydoc/mydoc_user_guide_openfoam_dafoam.md

 }
 </pre>

 The `wing` refers to the wing surface.
-We fixed the value with `type fixedValue;` to `value uniform (0 0 0);` for the wing to provide a no slip boundary condition on the wall.

-The `inout` boundary condition is common for wing simulations.
-Inout refers to the far field domain inlet condition and `wing` refers to the wing surface.
-The `value uniform (0 0 0);` for the airfoil provides a no slip boundary condition on the wall.
-The `"inout"` boundary condition is the patch name for the far field surface.
-The `"inletOutlet"` is a special condition for the far field velocity.
-Similar setups follow for the other field values (p, nuTilda, k etc.).

-We use the `symmetry` boundary condition for the symmetry plane.

-The boundary name `inout` refers to the far field domain which is using the `inletOutlet` boundary condition type.
-This boundary condition type is very common when dealing with wing cases or channel flows, for example. `inletOutlet` handles both the boundary value (in this case, the inlet value) by using `fixedValues` for the boundary and includes a `zeroGradient` boundary condition on the outlet for reverse flow.
+In OpenFOAM, we call a boundary surface a `patch`.
+We fixed the value with `type fixedValue;` to `value uniform (0 0 0);` for the wing to provide a no-slip boundary condition on the wall.
+We use the `symmetry` boundary condition for the wing symmetry plane.
+The boundary name `inout` refers to the far field domain, which uses the `inletOutlet` boundary condition type.
+This boundary condition type is common when dealing with wing cases or channel flows, for example.
+The `inletOutlet` boundary condition automatically applies `fixedValue` when the flow enters the simulation domain, and `zeroGradient` when the flow exits the domain.